-2.6.2 Mountain Creek Lake Bridge Bridges
+2.6.2 Mountain Creek Lake Bridge (Bridge)

-Bridge observations include interior and exterior bridge beam end spalling, as illustrated in Figure 46.
+Bridge observations include interior and exterior bridge beam end spalling, as illustrated in Figure 43.
 There are hairline vertical and diagonal cracks with efflorescence on some of the bent caps.
 Also noted is moderate to heavy scaling on the concrete encasements on the columns.
+There was also noted backwall spalling as noted in Figure 44 and erosion under the west abutment riprap as noted in Figure 45.